Faizanul13/regretless-ai/README.md

 # RegretLess AI – The Courage Engine

-AI-powered behavioral activation platform introducing Courage Score™ to reduce avoidance and measure action attempts.
+## Summary

+RegretLess AI is an AI-powered behavioral activation platform designed to reduce avoidance and increase courageous action.
+The system analyzes language patterns to detect hesitation, suggests small reversible micro-actions, and introduces a measurable Courage Score™ that rewards action attempts rather than outcomes.
+The goal is to reduce long-term regret by encouraging intentional decision-making.

 ---